 A cordless cultivator makes weeding and soil prepping a cinch.
 Without any cords to deal with, you’re free to move around the garden without worrying about tripping over cords or having them shredded by the tines.
 If you’ve done any work with electric tools that need to be plugged in, I’m sure you’ve shredded a few cords or sprained a few ankles as you get tied up in 30 feet of extension cord.

 Here is a quick comparison chart of the top-selling cordless models.
-Click the product links to get detailed product information and see the current pricing on Amazon.com
+Click the product links to get detailed product information and see the current pricing on Amazon.com.

 |Brand & Model||Volts||Weight||Size||Price||Best Use|